Last week, we shone the spotlight on some of the common issues that may affect your ignition system.

 Step 3: Insert your keys

 While holding the steering wheel, use your free hand to insert your keys.
-Turn the key as normal while also gently jiggling the steering wheel from one side to another.
+Turn the key as normal while also gently jiggling the steering wheel from one

 This will relieve the lock pressure, freeing your steering wheel and allowing you to turn your car keys once more.